damatgre/employee-management-system/README.md

 ## Contributors

-During the Rutgers Bootcamp, Kevin Ferguson, provided starter code.
 This project was also completed with the help of Reuben Genkin and Marykate Smith.